Aboelkasem1/Projects-Learn-Flutter/README.md

 - **ela_slaty**
   A prayer time reminder app that notifies users of daily Islamic prayer times.
-Built with a clean UI, Arabic language support, and local notification integration.
+Built with a clean UI and Arabic language support.

 ## Getting Started